earthly/earthly/docs/earthly-command/earthly-command.md

 If a BuildKit daemon has not already been started, and the option `--buildkit-host` is not specified, this command also starts up a container named `earthly-buildkitd` to act as a build daemon.

-The execution has two phases:
+The execution has four phases:

+* Init
-* The build
+* Build
+* Push (optional - disabled by default)
-* The output
+* Local output (optional - enabled by default)

+During the init phase the configuration is interpreted and the BuildKit daemon is started (if applicable).
 During the build phase, the referenced target and all its direct or indirect dependencies are executed.
-During the output phase, all applicable artifacts with an `AS LOCAL` specification are written to the specified output location, and all applicable docker images are loaded onto the host's docker daemon.
-If the `--push` option is specified, the output phase additionally pushes any applicable docker images to remote registries and also all `RUN --push` commands are executed.
+During the push phase, when enabled, Earthly performs image pushes and it also runs `RUN --push` commands.
+During the local output phase, all applicable artifacts with an `AS LOCAL` specification are written to the specified output location, and all applicable docker images are loaded onto the host's docker daemon.

-Remote targets only output images and no artifacts, by default.

-If the build phase does not succeed, not output is produced and no push instruction is executed.
+If the build phase does not succeed, no output is produced and no push instruction is executed.
 In this case, the command exits with a non-zero exit code.

-The printout of the two phases are separated by a `=== SUCCESS ===` marker.

 #### Target and Artifact Reference